 Rising early for a stroll through the mossy tropical forests in the hills is a perfect way to start the day.
 Then head for the Boh (Best of Highlands) tea estate.
 The plantations make for truly breathtaking views, especially in the morning when the light is perfect for photography.
 The highlands are also well known for their markets, a perfect opportunity to sample some of the fresh local produce.
 Be brave and try the infamous Durian, smells like hell, but tastes like heaven.

 Days 8 to 10: Georgetown - A city lost in time

-The island of Penang may be one of Southeast Asia’s most popular holiday spots but for me the real reason to visit is not the beach but the enchanting city of Georgetown.
-Another World Heritage Site, Georgetown’s historic centre is a mix of British colonial style and Peranakan (Chinese Malay) heritage.
+The island of Penang may be one of Southeast Asia’s most popular vacation spots but for me the real reason to visit is not the beach but the enchanting city of Georgetown.
+Another World Heritage Site, Georgetown’s historic center is a mix of British colonial style and Peranakan (Chinese Malay) heritage.

 This truly multi-cultural city is littered with magnificent temples and mosques, its streets lined with ancient shop houses many of which are still home to traditional traders.
 Many of Georgetown’s most impressive buildings such as Cheong Fatt Tze Mansion are beautifully restored but others can be spied through rusting gates, covered in creepers and slowly succumbing to the ravages of time.
 Bicycle rickshaws stream by giving the city a rather redolent, evocative appeal.

 Georgetown’s other real draw for me is its food.
 It’s worth trying Malaysia’s unofficial national dish of chicken satay from a hawker stall on Jalan Kapitan.
 For the more adventurous a (small) portion of pig tongue, brain or intestines should suffice.
 Alternatively get a taste of colonial life with afternoon at the Eastern & Oriental Hotel.

 Days 11 to 14: Langkawi - A tropical paradise